LAST UPDATED: December 4, 2019

 The Badlands company began in 1992 and sells high-quality hunting gear.
 It started in Utah and creates custom backpacks, accessories, and clothing designed for the avid hunter.
 Today, it has expanded and continues to design deluxe gear for all types of weather conditions.
 One of its top-selling hunting binocular harnesses is the Badlands Bino XR Binocular and Rangefinder Case with Harness.

-With its headquarters in Barneveld, Wisconsin, Vortex manufacturers top-of-the-line optical gear.
+With its headquarters in Barneveld, Wis., Vortex manufacturers top-of-the-line optical gear.
 Since its founding in 2002, Vortex has created everything from riflescopes, red dot sites, binoculars, and harnesses.
 You can check out the Vortex Optics Binocular Harness Strap.

 Nikon may be known for developing high-quality camera gear, but it also designs optic-related accessories.
 For the past 90 years, the company has produced glass lenses for binoculars, scopes, and rangefinders.
 It also makes harnesses to carry and hold all of that gear.
 One of its most popular binocular harnesses is the Nikon 6121 PROSTAFF Bino Harness.

 - $20-$50: This is around the price you’ll pay for a basic harness.
 It will be comfortable, adjustable, and able to hold the weight of just about any type of binoculars.